Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 # How to convert an existing YAML configuration file to Dhall

-This chapter explains how to transform a YAML configuration file into an equivalent Dhall configuration file.
+This chapter explains how to transform a YAML configuration file into an equivalent Dhall configuration file with the assistance of the `yaml-to-dhall` command-line tool.

 ## The Problem